The-AVR/AVR-2022/content/en/flight-controller-setup-and-calibration/airframe/_index.md

 weight: 2
 ---

-The VRC drone is 500mm in size and is represented by the diagonal distance between motors.
+The AVR drone is 500mm in size and is represented by the diagonal distance between motors.
 If you were to measure the distance it would be close to 500mm.
 In QGC you will now configure the drone frame, which will provide optimal settings for flight.
 Select **Airframe** in the navigation menu.